By Iris Reiff, 52nd Fighter Wing Public Affairs Office

 SPANGDAHLEM AIR BASE, Germany --

 Nearly 2,000 years ago, a lonely wanderer reached the shoreline of the Weinfelder Maar crater lake.
 The water was dark and deathly still.
-The wanderer was Pontius Pilatus, the man who condemned Jesus.
+The wanderer was Pontius Pilatus, the man who condemned Jesus to death.
 In despair, Pilatus threw himself into the deep water of the crater lake and drowned.

 Near the water, at what is now called Death Lake, sits a rock upon which Pilatus sat before hurling himself into the murky pond.
 The rock, Pilatus rock, remains there as a landmark for the occurrence.
 Many other legends center around this lake, as well.